 - We offer convenient online classes and flexibility for students who wish to pursue a degree while working.

 - Our program is specifically designed to prepare graduates to succeed in a value-based healthcare system.

 - We have a diverse faculty with backgrounds in medicine, nursing, public health, psychology, business, exercise, health education, and health policy.

-- A variety of electives and two program focus areas allows tailoring of the program to your individual interests.
+- A variety of electives allows tailoring of the program to your individual interests.

-- Our courses will provide hands-on training in classes that range from qualitative research methods to data mining
+- Our courses will provide hands-on training in classes that range from qualitative research methods to database management.